vegaprotocol/specs/specs/0018-quant-risk-models.md

 ## Acceptance Criteria

-1. [ ] Different markets can have a different risk model.
+1. [ ] Different markets can have a different risk model (i.e. a market A can be specified to run with risk model R1 while market B can be specified to run with risk model R2).  .
 2. [ ] The risk factors are recalculated only when the inputs have changed since the last call.
 3. [ ] If any of the input data has changed then an update to risk factors is initiated.
 4. [ ] Risk factors are agreed upon by consensus.